boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Show value

-Allows you to turn on or off the visibility of the `KPI value` in the KPI card.
+This option allows you to toggle the visibility of the `KPI value` in the KPI card.

 #### Type

-The type drop-down allows you to choose the value which needs to be shown as the KPI value.
+The type drop-down menu allows you to select the value that should be displayed as the KPI value.
 The available options are:

 1. Absolute difference.
 2. Percent of difference.